-- ⇒ Now it compiles : aPhone's temporary ST (IPhone6sPlus) is a descendant of forHeeyeon' ST (IOS). - dynamic binding: After the cast, L3 will execute the correct version of facetime.
+- The cast (IPhone6sPlus) aPhone on the RHS of = temporarily modifies aPhone's ST to TPhone6sPlus. - Alias for Heeyeon of ST IOS is then created via an assignment. - dynamic binding: After the cast, L3 will execute the correct version of facetime.